-A few words you may have heard you ex-narcissist or the narcissist in your life use during a normal conversation, to confuse you, to keep control over you, or to provoke an emotional reaction out of you.
-Gaslighting and manipulating you to conform to their way.
+A few words you may have heard from a narcissist in your life use during an everyday conversation to confuse you, to keep control over you, or to provoke an emotional reaction out of you.
+To gaslighting and manipulating you to conform to their ways.

 1. “You always.”
 They will use this with some form of criticism towards you, so you try to defend yourself against them.

-2. “You never” this could be something and most likely is something you do actually do for them, yet they throw it around, like you do nothing for them, to get you to doubt yourself, to get you to try harder to please them, to get you to do more for them and tend to their every need.
+2. “You never” this could be something and most likely is something you do for them.
+Yet, they throw around “you never,”like you do nothing for them, to get you to doubt yourself, to get you to try harder to please them, to get you to do more for them and tend to their every need.
 Leaving you speechless, confused or angry It’s also used as an excuse of why they’ll not do something for you.

 3. “My ex wouldn’t do this.”
 Triangulation, so you compare yourself and try harder, or “my ex would always do that for me.”
 Triangulation to get you to break down your boundaries.
-Also as they smeared the ex to you, it leaves you confused and hurt that they are comparing you to someone they hate.
+Also, as they have smeared the exes name to you, it leaves you confused and hurt that they are comparing you to someone they hate.
 “My friend’s partner would.”
 Again Triangulation to get you to something You normally wouldn’t.

 4. “Stop trying to control me.”
-This is usually when you’re trying to ask them about something they have done/ to compromise on something, yet as they want full control and compromise doesn’t exist in their minds, to them it’s only ever their way, again so you doubt yourself, start not wanting to speak up for what you want or what you believe in.
+This is usually when you’re trying to ask them about something they have done, something they promised to do yet never got around to it, or to compromise on something.
+Yet, as they want full control and compromise doesn’t exist in their minds, to them, it’s only ever their way, again, this iz used, so you doubt yourself, start not wanting to speak up for what you want or what you believe in.

-7. “You’re overthinking, you’re overacting, you’re too sensitive, you’re crazy.”
-Anyone of these is used usually when you’ve questioned them about something they have done, so they can turn it around onto you, again leaving you bewildered and believing you’re at fault.
+7. “You’re overthinking, you’re overreacting, you’re too sensitive, you’re insecure, you’re crazy.”
+Any one of these is used usually when you’ve questioned them about something they have done, so they can turn it around onto you, again leaving you bewildered and believing you’re at fault.
 So they can get control over the conversation, ignoring what the conversation is actually about, and escaping any form of accountability.

-Their words over a prolonged period of time alter how you think and feel even after you’ve left.
-You have to remove all their negativity from within your own mindset, you have to work on finding yourself again, your beliefs again, it’s not easy to start, keep going through you will get there.
-Sometimes it helps to write down those that you remember and the reality of what truly happened. to get back your reality over what actually happened.
+Their words over a prolonged period of time alter how you think and feel even after you’ve left them.
+You have to remove all their negativity from within your own mindset, and you have to work on finding yourself again, your beliefs again; it’s not easy to start, keep going through, you will get there.
+Sometimes it helps to write down those that you remember and the reality of what truly happened.
+To get back to your reality over what actually happened.